VeritasOS/netbackup-api-code-samples/README.md

 #### Executing the recipes for different programming languages

 The `recipes` folder contains code samples to invoke NetBackup REST API using different programming languages.
-These are usually examples of usage of multiple APIs covering a specific workflow/use-case.
+These are usually examples of usage of multiple APIs/functions covering specific use-cases.

 Pre-requisites: